Bruce protocol

 The Bruce protocol is a standardized diagnostic test used in the evaluation of cardiac function and physical fitness, developed by American cardiologist Robert A. Bruce.

 According to the original Bruce protocol the patient walks on an uphill treadmill in a graded exercise test with electrodes on the chest to monitor.
 Every 3 min the speed & incline of the treadmill are increased.
 There are 7 such stages and only very fit athletes can complete all 7 stages.
 The modified Bruce Protocol is an alteration in the protocol so that the treadmill is initially horizontal rather than uphill, with the 1st few intervals increasing the treadmill slope only.

 The Bruce treadmill test estimates maximum oxygen uptake using a formula and the performance of the subject on a treadmill as the workload is increased.
 The test is easy to perform in a medical office setting, does not require extensive training or expensive equipment, and it has been validated as a strong predictor of clinical outcomes.

 Procedure

 Exercise is performed on a treadmill.
 The leads of the ECG are placed on the chest wall.
-The treadmill is started at 2.74 km/h (1.7mph) & at an inclined gradient of 10%.
+The treadmill is started at 2.74 km/h (1.7 mph) & at an inclined gradient of 10%.
 After 3 min incline of the treadmill is increased by 2%, and the speed increases.
 Indications to terminate the test include signs or symptoms of impaired blood flow to the heart, irregular heart rhythm, fatigue, shortness of breath, wheezing, leg cramps, or any impairment in walking or pain, discomfort, numbness, or tiredness in the legs.